boztalay/LappyLogger/README.md

 Building and Installing (Background Process)
 --------------------------------------------

-NOTE: You're welcome to use this yourself (I'd love pull requests!), but keep in mind that this isn't 100% (which should be evident from this installation process).
+NOTE: You're welcome to use this yourself (I'd love pull requests!), but keep in mind that this isn't 100% polished (which should be evident from this installation process).

 First of all, clone this repository and open up `LappyLogger.xcodeproj` under `LappyLogger/`.
 You'll need at least Xcode 6 to build the background process, and 6.1 (beta at the time of writing) to build the app.